sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ### References Type

-The References (`references_t`) type provides a list Reference objects.
+The References (`references_t`) type provides a list of Reference objects.
 Value type is array with 1 or more items.

     "references_t": {
       // ...